ivnvxd/pyquest/README.md

     Worker 0 is starting
     Worker 1 is starting
     Worker 2 is starting
+    Worker 0 is finishedWorker 2 is finished

     Worker 1 is finished
-    Worker 0 is finished
-    Worker 2 is finished
     All threads have finished execution.